 You basically need two installs:

-- Xink Exchange Connector (this will pull the users and their signatures from Xink to a local SQL Server database)
+- Xink Exchange Connector (this will pull the users and their signatures from Xink to a local SQL Server database referred to as the settings database)

-- Exchange Mobile Gateway (this will install a transport agent on your Exchange Server, hence allowing to add the signature when the email is being send)
+- Exchange Mobile Gateway (this will install a transport agent on your Exchange Server, hence allowing to add the signature when the email is being sent)

 First Install Xink Exchange Connector

-Download the Xink Exchange Connector (v.1.017) installer here.
+Download the Xink Exchange Connector (v.2.0.6) installer here.

 Install the file, you need to give permission for the package to be installed.